 The Wormwoods’ Tips for a Perfect Valentine’s Day

-With Valentine’s Day coming up, we asked happily married Mr and Mrs Wormwood to share some of their wisdom with us to make sure that you have the best Valentine’s Day ever!
+Just a couple of tips from the happily married Mr and Mrs Wormwood to make sure that you have the best Valentine’s Day ever!

 1. Far too many people overlook the importance of Valentine’s Day decorations – There should be hearts EVERYWHERE – litter the floors with heart-shaped confetti, and decorate every room with heart-shaped streamers.
 If someone tells you that you’ve over-decorated, they’ll probably be lonely forever.